All Episodes

 So I was working and everything else.

-So fast forward to 2014 February, I go down to Brunswick, Georgia, okay.
+So fast forward to 2014, February, I go down to Brunswick, Georgia, okay?

-And your boy is here, okay.
+And your boy is here, okay?

-I went right here, Fletze.
+I went right here, Fletsy.

-Oh, this is all this is all new stuff right here.
+Oh, this is all, this is all new stuff right here.

 They didn't have this when I was there.